holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/lesson_plan_day_1.md

         - 2 things you're happy you did the same as me
         - 2 things you wish you had done
 - Sets
+    - Sets a groups of things that share given property
+        - infinite or finite
+    - Draw venn diagram
+    - Do example:
+        - Set of words with "a"
+        - Set of words that start with "b"
+- Set operations
     - intersection
     - union
     - diff
-    - Draw venn diagram
-        - Have them do it in their notes as well
     - Do some examples in the python REPL
 - Introduce problem
     - Previous problem (plotting classics)